foxkit-us/PyIRC/doc/hooks.rst

 Use this to hook when to execute CAPs during either a CAP ACK or a CAP NEW event.

-A :py:class::`~PyIRC.extensions.cap.CAPEvent` is passed in.
+A :py:class:`~PyIRC.extensions.cap.CAPEvent` is passed in.

 commands
 ^^^^^^^^